 You agree that the pharmacist or pharmacist technician responsible for your order can access your NHS Summary Care Record if clinical and/or safety information is needed.
 This permission is valid from 12 months from the date of your last order or until you withdraw consent, whichever is the earlier.
 All access is automatically logged and recorded by the NHS for audit purposes.
 You can read more about the Summary Care Record by visiting this link.

 Echo will send you reminders as to when to take your medication and when you are about to run out.
 If you are acting as a proxy for someone on your account, you will also receive their medication reminders.
 You understand that medication reminders provided by Echo are based on your GP’s directions and are not a substitute for reading the dispensing label and patient information leaflet provided with your medication.
 Echo is not liable for reminder accuracy.
-If in doubt, please contact us via live chat or email email@example.com.
+If in doubt, please contact us via the in-app messenger or email firstname.lastname@example.org.
 Always follow the advice printed on the medication container and patient information leaflet in the first instance.